13 Different Types of Jellyfish You Should Know

 There are different types of jellyfish, and they come in all shapes and sizes.
 Humans eat jellyfish in some societies.

 Also, people use them in science.
-The green fluorescent protein serves as a fluorescent marker for genes put into other cells.
+The green fluorescent protein is a fluorescent marker for genes put into other cells.

 Below is the list of the different types of jellyfish;